adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-with whom the personal information has been shared, where possible, the period for which the personal information will be stored, the source of the personal information, and the existence of any automated decision making.
+with whom the personal information has been shared, where possible, the period for which the personal information will be stored, the source of the personal information, and the existence of any automated decision making
-- Request correction of your personal information.
-You may have the right to obtain without undue delay the rectification of any inaccurate personal information we hold about you.
+- Request correction of your personal information: you may have the right to obtain without undue delay the rectification of any inaccurate personal information we hold about you
-- Request erasure of your personal information.
-You may have the right to request that personal information held about you is deleted.
+- Request erasure of your personal information: you may have the right to request that personal information held about you is deleted
-- Request restriction of processing your personal information.
+- Request restriction of processing your personal information:
-You may have the right to prevent or restrict processing of your personal information.
+You may have the right to prevent or restrict processing of your personal information
-- Request transfer of your personal information.
+- Request transfer of your personal information:
-You may have the right to request transfer of personal information directly to a third party where this is technically feasible.
+You may have the right to request transfer of personal information directly to a third party where this is technically feasible

 Where you believe that we have not complied with our obligation under this privacy policy or European data protection law,